All Episodes

 Now, if you remember our good friend Peter Schweitzer, he's the one that told us about Clinton Cash, and he wrote about secret empires, how the American political class hides corruption and enriches their family and their friends.

-He's the president of the government accountability institute.
+He's the president of the Government Accountability Institute.

-And uh also with us is Seamus Bruner, and he is the author of this brand new book that is telling the story.
+And also with us is Seamus Bruner, and he is the author of this brand new book that is telling the story.

-It's called Compromised, How Money and Politics Drive FBI corruption every day.
+It's called Compromised, How Money and Politics Drive FBI Corruption Every Day.

 Welcome both of you back to the program.

-Uh Seamus listen, you work for a great guy, he's very good on TV and radio.
+He's very good on TV and radio.

-No, happy happy to have Peter with me.
+No, happy to have Peter with me.

-How did we spin off into, oh, Paul Manafort's taxes and a tax fraud case, an issues going back to 2005.
+But so with all this talk and again, Trump-Russia collusion, 2016, election influence and all this, how did we spin off into, oh, Paul Manafort's taxes and a tax fraud case and issues going back to 2005?

 And then we look into the investigators, and this is what I see in your book.

-I guess he had a consulting firm of some kind, but James Comey made six point one million from Lockheed Martin and one of the largest contracts and contractors in American history, and what you describe as a billion-dollar boondoggle, and under Muller's direction, he was the FBI director at the time.
+But James Comey made $6.1 million from Lockheed Martin and one of the largest contracts and contractors in American history in what you describe as a billion-dollar boondoggle.

-Um do I have any of this wrong, Seamus?
+Do I have any of this wrong, Seamus?

-Or is that exactly corroborated right, just and true, because they're not getting back to me.
+Or is that exactly corroborated, right, just and true?

 We've tried to confirm it with them.